pl4nty/garden/content/Projects/CTF/Codegate 2025 Quals.md

 >Play Hide-and-Seek with pretty button!
 ( + I don't know the internal web server's port exactly, but I heard it's "well-known". )

-A three-tier webapp, we only get source for the external nextjs server and a `docker-compose.yml` with static IPs for the internal webserver and db.
-The nextjs server had a single endpoint `POST /api/reset-game`, with blind SSRF in a body parameter `{"url":"https://webhook.tplant.com.au/273441c2-d8d2-47fb-bb3d-107187ac0560"}`.
+A three-tier webapp, we only get source for the external Next.js server and a `docker-compose.yml` with static IPs for the internal webserver and db.
+The Next.js server had a single endpoint `POST /api/reset-game`, with blind SSRF in a body parameter `{"url":"https://webhook.tplant.com.au/273441c2-d8d2-47fb-bb3d-107187ac0560"}`.

 ```ts
 const response = await fetch(`${body.url}?date=${Date()}&message=Congratulation! you found button!`, {